 and displaced a culture of deeply critiquing assumptions and the consequences of short-term selfish actions with a perverse faith in greed and expedience ….

 …. it has also actively fostered the rise of autocratic hierarchy.

 Dialogue is dissent.
 Only the megalomaniacs and the train schedulers rise.
-And for the rest, we have as Albert Hirschman argued, three options: We can Exit, we can Voice in the hope of effecting change, or we can become actively or passively Loyal to the growing machine.
+And for the rest, we have as Albert Hirschman argued, three options: We can Exit, we can Voice in the hope of effecting change, or we can become actively or passively Loyal to the growing power of the dispassionate machine.

-But when the D-graders and megalomaniacs are holding the reigns, what then?
+But when the D-graders (and Z-graders) and megalomaniacs are holding the reigns, what then?

-I once had a CEO say these words to me after I was discussing the importance of an engaging and purposeful culture over organisational structure, and how restructurings can adversely affect both morale and a desired culture (a wise friend once renamed ‘restructuring’ ‘DEstructurings’ after we had seen babies thrown to the winds, and bathwater preciously coddled).
+I once had a CEO say these words to me after I was discussing the importance of an engaging and purposeful culture over organisational structure, and how the constant restructurings under Neoliberalism adversely affect morale, a quality culture and performance (a wise friend once renamed ‘restructuring’ ‘DEstructurings’ after we had seen babies thrown to the winds, and bathwater preciously coddled).

 We have created less adaptive, less thinking, less committed places… built more on blind obedience than foresight, thought and adaptability ….

 …and there is less and less room for my friends who are truly amazing; who exited for the sake of their souls.